LostKobrakai/kobrakai_elixir/static/posts/2020-07-20-ecto-when-to-cast.md

 ## Looking at `Ecto.Type`

 There are three conceptional types of data ecto deals with.

-There's user input, which is often provided in a subset of data types of what a schema is meant to carry.
+- There's user input, which is often provided in a subset of data types of what a schema is meant to carry.
 E.g. in a web context forms often submit data with text values only.
 JSON serialize data might know a few more data types, but is still quite limited.
-Then there's the actual values one want's to have have at runtime in schemas – your `field :some_name, :date` being a `%Date{}`.
-The third type is the data type the runtime data is serialized into for database storage.
+- Then there's the actual values one want's to have have at runtime in schemas – your `field :some_name, :date` being a `%Date{}`.
+- The third type is the data type the runtime data is serialized into for database storage.

+Turning user input into the runtime data type is using `Ecto.Type.cast/2` and is therefore referred to as "casting".

-The following shows a concrete example of those three types of representations for the underlying value.
+The following shows a concrete example of those three types of representations for one underlying value.

 ```elixir
 # Plain string, describing a date in iso8601,